-1a.
-Register adherence/certification at Scheme Owner

-and later needs to be able to:

-1b.
-Modify adherence/certification at Scheme Owner
+- 1a.
+Register adherence/certification at Scheme Owner and later needs to be able to: - 1b.
+Modify adherence/certification at Scheme Owner later, a Service Consumer needs to be able to:

 Before initiating Human to Machine use cases, the Service Consumer needs to: